How to Edge a Lawn

 Marking Your Line

 For straight edges, stretch a garden line or piece of string between two canes as a guide.
 For curved edges, lay a hosepipe on the ground and adjust it until you have a pleasing shape.
-Stand back frequently to check the curve looks natural from different angles.
+Avoid tight curves that will be difficult to mow around.

 Cutting the Edge